-Public IP addresses: Globally (or Internet) routable IP addresses are assigned by the Internet Address Numbering Authority (IANA).
-IP address ranges registered by the University of Iowa include:
+Public IP addresses: Globally (or Internet) routable IP addresses are assigned by

 Private IP addresses: IANA specifies IP address ranges for use exclusively within enterprise networks.
 Commonly referred to by the IEEE Internet Engineering Task Force document RFC1918, these are not routed to the global Internet.
 The IP address ranges specified in RFC1918 include: